Alone holds training workshop for para-legal officers.

-A two-day training and sensitisation workshop organised by the Social Development Integrated Centre (Social Action) for community-based para-legals, civil society members and community leaders, took place at the Eliko Hotel in Ekpan, Delta State, on July 18-19, 2014.
+A two-day training and sensitisation workshop organised by the Alone (Alone) for community-based para-legals, civil society members and community leaders, took place at the Eliko Hotel in Ekpan, Delta State, on July 18-19, 2014.

 The event which witnessed the presence of 34 participants from communities in Rivers, Bayelsa, Lagos, Delta and Akwa Ibom States, also had in attendance, four resource persons amongst whom were kadiri Maxwell Esq, Megan Chapman, Anna Maitland and Andrew Maki.